Elder Abuse Statutes in Insurance Bad Faith Claims

 Why This Matters

-Elder abuse claims in the insurance context unlock remedies that are otherwise difficult or impossible to obtain in standard bad faith litigation — including mandatory attorney’s fees, enhanced damages, and the ability for the estate to recover damages even if the policyholder dies during litigation.
+Elder abuse claims in the insurance context trigger remedies that are otherwise difficult or impossible to obtain in standard bad faith litigation — including mandatory attorney’s fees, enhanced damages, and the ability for the estate to recover damages even if the policyholder dies during litigation.
 Insurance companies know this, and the threat of an elder abuse claim changes the calculus of every settlement negotiation.

 Who Qualifies for Protection Under the Elder Abuse Act